fjossinet/RNArtistCore/README.md

 All the output files (scripts, images) starting from this file will be overwritten.

-After a while (RNArtistCore searches for the best layout for each drawing), you will get the folllowing:
+After a while (RNArtistCore searches for a good non-overlapping layout for each drawing), you will get the folllowing:

 <pre>
 root_folder